microsoft/MixedRealityToolkit-Unity/Documentation/CrossPlatform/LeapMotionMRTK.md

 ## Using Leap Motion tracking in MRTK
 1. Prepare MRTK project for Leap Motion

     - **This step only applies for the Leap Motion Core Assets version 4.4.0 and if the source of MRTK is cloned from the git repo, NOT from the Unity packages.
 This step is not required if the Leap Motion Core Assets version 4.5.0 are used.
-If the MRTK source is going to be from the Unity packages, start at step 2.**
+If the MRTK source is going to be from the Unity packages, start at the next step**

     - Navigate to **Mixed Reality Toolkit > Utilities > Leap Motion > Configure CSC File for Leap Motion**.
 Updating the csc file filters out the obsolete warnings produced by the Leap Motion Core Assets.
 The MRTK repo contains a csc file that converts warnings to errors, this conversion halts the Leap Motion MRTK configuration process.
 The obsolete warnings issue is tracked [here](https://github.com/leapmotion/UnityModules/issues/1082).